 2. Freemium Model

-Digital advertising is an excellent opportunity for mobile app monetization as it dramatically enhances the branch of communication between advertisers and consumers.
-This is due to the amount of time people spend on their phones.
-Reports state at least ninety minutes a day, equal to twenty-three days a year.
+Digital advertising is an excellent opportunity to monetize mobile applications since it significantly improves the communication channel between marketers and customers.
+This is because people spend so much time on their phones.
+At least ninety minutes every day, or twenty-three days per year.

-So, the question is, how can you use this data to your advantage and monetize your application?
-Well, there are different types of ads created by advertisers, such as:
+The challenge then becomes, how can you leverage this data to monetize your application?
+Well, advertisers generate various forms of advertisements, such as:

 - Notification Ads